Omar Khadr: Combatant Status Review Tribunal

 The Supreme Court of the United States ruled in June 2004 Hamdi v.
 Rumsfeld that detainees are entitled to limited rights of due process.
 Consequently, the Department of Defense instituted "Combatant Status Review Tribunals".

 On August 31, 2004, a Summary of Evidence memo was prepared for Khadr's Combatant Status Review Tribunal.
 The summary alleged that he had admitted he threw a grenade which killed a U.S. soldier, attended an al Qaida training camp in Kabul and worked as a translator for al Qaida to coordinate land mine missions.
 In addition, he was accused of helping to plant the landmines between Khost and Ghardez, and having visited an airport near Khost to collect information on U.S. convoy movements.

 His actual tribunal was convened on September 7, as Panel #5 reviewed his status in the detainment camp.
 The tribunal concluded that Khadr was an "enemy combatant" and a one-page summary of conclusions was released on September 17.

 O.K. v.
 George W. Bush

-Following the Supreme Court ruling in Rasul v.
+Following the US Supreme Court ruling in Rasul v.
 Bush (2004) which established that detainees had the right of habeas corpus to challenge their detentions, Khadr's maternal grandmother Fatmah el-Samnah, acting as next friend, filed a civil suit against the United States on Khadr's behalf on July 2, 2004, to challenge his detention.